k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

   - Deployment of all Web Services.
   - Deployment of selected Web Services category files.
   - Deployment of selected Web Services.
+- **Deployment of Graphit**, when they exist in the Project.
+The following deployment options are available:
-- **Deployment of Graphit**, each object can be deployed separately or all Graphit objects can be deployed as part of the Web Services.
+  - Each Graphit object can be deployed separately or all Graphit objects can be deployed as part of the Web Services.
-- **Deployment of Environments**.
+- [**Deployment of Environments**].  <!--Future link to DROP 2 item-->

 Deployment can be performed either: